ken-okabe/vanfs/README-howFP.md

 console.log(sum); // 15
 ```

-After all, Imperative programming is an approach to consider the flow of the code.
+After all, Imperative Programming is an approach to consider the flow of the code.

 [Flowchart](https://en.wikipedia.org/wiki/Flowchart)